 None of this is meant to show that Scottish people don’t know how to speak English “correctly.”
 It just happens that the Scottish accent is the most divergent from the American or British accent.
-If Silicon Valley were in Scotland instead of California, you could be sure Siri would have a thick Scottish brogue, and it wouldn’t be able to understand anyone else.
+If Silicon Valley were in Scotland instead of California, you could be sure Siri would be able to handle a thick Scottish brogue.

-Why do the Scottish have such a notably thick accent?
-Well, there just might be a language divide.
+Why do some Scots have such a notably thick accent?
+Well, there might be a language divide.
 Hundreds of years ago, when Middle English (or Inglis) was spreading throughout the British Isles, English-Scottish boundaries isolated two of the Middle English-speaking populations from one another.
 Middle English became Modern English for England, while Scotland developed its own way of speaking: Scots.

 Is Scots A Language Or A Dialect?

 According to the 2011 census of the United Kingdom, almost 2 million people of Scotland said they had some ability in Scots.
 That accounts for just about 40 percent of the entire population.
 Of this number, about 1.2 million said they could understand, read, write and speak Scots, while the other 800,000 could do at least one of the four.

 Despite having so many self-proclaimed speakers, there’s disagreement over whether Scots should be considered a language, even among Scottish people.
 In one survey, 64 percent of respondents said that Scots was not a language.
 Even more interesting, people who said they frequently spoke Scots were less likely to say that it was a language than those who don’t speak Scots at all.
 That likely means Scots-speakers can understand English more easily than English-speakers can understand Scots.